Christians You Should Know: Richard Wurmbrand November 1, 2023

 A Spiritual Application for Our Lives:

-Many believers have long forgotten the lives and testimonies of Richard and Sabrina Wurmbrand.
+Many believers have long forgotten the lives and testimonies of Richard and Sabina Wurmbrand.
 Quite frankly, stories like theirs disturb the pleasant Christian life so many of us enjoy.
 The suffering of believers for their faith in Christ can even bring a feeling of guilt to those who live in freedom.
 Richard Wurmbrand was a man for his time and people.
 He obeyed the light he had.
 He boldly preached Christ in spite of the oppression, hurt, torture, and suffering.
 Christ was his message.

 We could spend time detailing the atrocities that this man endured: beatings, separation, humiliation, brutality, hours of brainwashing, and poisoning.
 Perhaps we could write of his bold witness against the evils of communism and valiant defense of Christ over Communism.
 We could study the many years he spent in indescribable conditions because he refused to bow to any but Christ.
 I encourage you to read his experiences.
 Heed Wurmbrand’s warnings.
 Allow the Wurmbrand’s faithfulness to prod you to remain faithful.